This information will help you get ready for your colonoscopy using a Suprep Bowel Prep Kit. Your doctor will give you a prescription for the kit.

 Talk with an endoscopy nurse

-The nurse will also go over your medicines and tell you which medicines to take the morning of your procedure.
+- Go over your medicines and tell you which ones to take the morning of your procedure.

 Keep following a low-fiber diet unless you:

-If any of those apply to you, stop following the low-fiber diet and follow these instructions:
+If any of those apply to you, stop following the low-fiber diet.
+Follow these instructions instead:

-• Follow a full liquid diet.
+Follow a full liquid diet.
+Full liquids are different from clear liquids.
 On a full liquid diet, you can eat and drink the following:

 Follow a clear liquid diet

-You’ll need to follow a clear liquid diet the day before your surgery.
+You will need to follow a clear liquid diet the day before your procedure.
 A clear liquid diet includes only liquids you can see through.
 You can find examples in the “Clear liquid diet” table.

 When you’re on a clear liquid diet: